 Proposal 1: remove the erroneous statement in section 8.4.1.2 concerning the QoS Flows to be forwarded list IE as follows:

-If the HANDOVER COMMAND message contains the QoS Flow to be Forwarded List IE within the Handover Command Transfer IE for a given PDU session, then the source NG-RAN node should initiate data forwarding for the listed QoS flows over the forwarding tunnel specified in the DL Forwarding UP TNL Information IE as specified in TS 38.300 [8].
+If the HANDOVER COMMAND message contains the QoS Flow to be Forwarded List IE within the Handover Command Transfer IE for a given PDU session, then the source NG-RAN node should initiate data forwarding for the listed QoS flows as specified in TS 38.300 [8].

 The CRs are in R3-220406 (R15) and R3-220191 (mirror R16).